 Digital x-rays are the newest technology used in dentistry to take and archive dental x-rays.
 Digital x-rays significantly reduces the amount of radiation as compared to traditional dental x-rays.
 This technique captures a digital picture of teeth with their supporting bone structures and stores the images on a computer in our Chicago Dental Office.
-You and Dr. Ranganathan will be able to instantly view your x-rays and enlarge the image to aid in the identification of dental problems and to guage your dental health.
-Dr. Ranganathan will use this information to create an individualized treatment plan.
+You and Dr. Salman will be able to instantly view your x-rays and enlarge the image to aid in the identification of dental problems and to guage your dental health.
+Dr. Salman will use this information to create an individualized treatment plan.

 Taking pictures of the teeth and supporting tissue with a small video camera about the size of a pen is a wonderful addition to dentistry today.
 The intra-oral camera creates digital images that can be stored on a computer at State Street Dental.
 The images are shared with our patients so they can join with us in the "co-diagnosis" of problems with their dental health.
 We can show you how others view your smile and which fillings are broken or discolored.
 We look forward to showing you a dental tour of your mouth in the privacy of your treatment room.